INVESTING FOR YOUR CHILDREN

 JISA: The perfect gift

-For too long many parents, grandparents, aunties, uncles and family friends have felt the dread that comes with buying gift for children.
-So should we start to challenge the long held belief that giving cash as a gift is lazy?
-Yes, it may not take as much thought and imagination to gift money as hunting down the latest bestselling toy, but it has the potential to be much more valuable.
+For too long, many parents, grandparents, aunts, uncles, and family friends have felt the dread that comes with buying gifts for children.
+Should we challenge the belief that giving cash as a gift is lazy?
+While it may not take as much thought as hunting down the latest bestselling toy, it could be much more valuable.

-Instead you could consider opening a Junior Individual Saving Account (JISA) for your children as an alternative gift.
-And if you’re a family member or friend, you could contribute to an account that has been set up by the parent.
+Instead, consider opening a Junior Individual Savings Account (JISA) for your children as an alternative gift.
+JISAs can only be opened by a parent, however, family members or friends can also contribute to an account set up by the parents.

 What is a JISA?

-JISAs are long-term, tax efficient savings accounts for children which were introduced in November 2011.
-They allow parents to set up an account to put money aside for their children’s futures until they reach the age of 18 when they are able to decide what they want to do with the savings for themselves.
+JISAs are long-term, tax-efficient savings accounts for children, introduced in November 2011.
+They allow parents to set up an account to save for their children's futures until they turn 18, at which point the child can decide what to do with the savings.

 What are the different types of JISA?

-A child can have one or both types of JISA as long as the combined amount doesn’t exceed the annual JISA limit each year and they are equally great ways to introduce children to the value of saving and investing at an early age.
+A child can have one or both types of JISA, as long as the combined amount doesn't exceed the annual JISA limit.

 Which type of JISA is right?